 I had a Beef and Tendon dry mix noodle.
 It is also $6.
 Continue reading

 Ben and I were at the Richmond Public Market shopping for ingredients to make Bak Kut Teh for his office potluck.
 We decided to grab a bite at the food court.

 Fu Yuan Fast Food is one store that decorated the store front with color photos of it’s menu.
 I think this is a great way to advertise and attract customers.

 Ben ordered a Spicy Wonton for snacking.
 It is $5.50.

 The wonton is small with lots of wonton skin to absorb the lightly vinegarish chili oil.
-More on following page.
-Click here to continue reading
+Continue reading

 Nanzaro wanted to have lunch at the newly opened Richmond Center Dining Terrace.
 The reason was he wanted to get a shirt on sale from Aeropostle in Richmond Center.

 The new dining terrace has a large sitting capacity.
 This is just part of the dining area.
 It was busy on a weekend noon.
 Parking in Richmond Center in weekends has always been a challenge.

 Nanzaro had the above from Bourbon Grill.
 The Bourbon chicken was actually pretty good; sweetish with some charring.
 It was $8.84 including tax.